UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

 Go to [https://www.regexone.com/](https://www.regexone.com/)
 and do lessons 1 to (and including) 11.

-!!! info "Overview of lessons"
+??? question "Overview of lessons"

     Here is an overview of the regular expression patterns in each lesson: